SampleEnvironment/SECoP/protocol/issues/079 hints for readonly access.rst

       rd/wr    no         no       "expert"      {"advanced": "" , "user": "" }   {"advanced": "n", "user": "n"}
      ======== ========== ======== ============= ================================ ================================

+New servers must use a JSON array for the "visibility" property, client should be ready to accept the string and treat is as given in above table.

 The property on the module level should be taken as a default for all of its parameters.
 Especially, the properties of a parameter might override a readonly access specified by the properties of a module.
 However, when the module property describes it as not